 Do I need to choose my own investments?

-All stock brokers operating in the UK must be regulated by the FCA.
-This ensures that the platform operates within the law, and that it utilizes segregated bank accounts for client funds.
+All stockbrokers operating in the UK must be regulated by the FCA.
+This ensures that the platform operates within the law and that it utilizes segregated bank account balance for client funds.

-Should I trade with leverage if I am confident about an investment?
+Should I trade with leverage if I am confident about an investment strategy?

-Leverage allows you to trade with more money than you have in your stock broker account.
+Leverage allows you to trade with more money than you have in your stockbroker account balance.
 While this can amplify your profits, it can also amplify your losses.
-As such, you should only trade with leverage if you are an experienced investor and you know how to set up sensible stop losses.
+As such, you should only trade with leverage if you are an experienced investor and you know how to set up a sensible stop loss.